LoadRunner Variables

 strcpy(lsVarStr, lr_eval_string("{lrVarStr}");

-Similarly, let’s assume another LoadRunner variable (say lrVarInt) stores a value ‘100’, so lr_eval_string(“{lrVarInt}”) will return ‘100’ in string format which will be first converted into integer using atoi function and then assigned to a language-specific variable (say lsVarInt).
+Similarly, let’s assume another LoadRunner variable (say lrVarInt) stores a value ‘100’, so lr_eval_string(“{lrVarInt}”) will return ‘100’ in string format which will be first converted into an integer using atoi function and then assigned to a language-specific variable (say lsVarInt).

 int lsVarInt;